jamesplease/time-segments.js/README.md

 A Segment is a group that is a single unit of Scale.
 Segments contain Events.

-`events` - An array of events that take place during the aggregate
+`events` - An array of events that take place during the segment
 `start` - A start time as a unix timestamp
 `end` - An end time as a unix timestamp

 This library exposes a single method.
-It takes in an array of Events and returns an array of Aggregates.
+It takes in an array of Events and returns an array of Segments.

 ### API